Core facilities – our offer

 Definition and organisation

 By core facility we mean an organisational unit providing expensive research equipment, resources, and services at a fee to a large group of researchers.
-A core facility can be locally administrated at KI or be part of a regional or national research infrastructure.
+A core facility can be locally administrated at KI or be a part of a regional, national or international research infrastructure.
 Researchers affiliated to KI also have access to some international research infrastructures.

 The main part of our core facilities are supervised by the Infrastructure Council, and funded by the Faculty Board with co-funding from the Committee for Research and Education (FoUU) at the Karolinska University Hospital, Region Stockholm.
 Other important funders of research infrastructure at KI are the Swedish Research Council, the Wallenberg foundations, and the Strategic Research Areas (SFO).